Sukumu/GatsbySite/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ## The little secrets of brick laying

 1. Always trade with the trend.
-2. Use a scale, don’t try to eyeball it.
+2. Use confirmation indicators (volume, volitility, momentum etc.).
-3. Never skip preheating the glass.
+3. Never enter without profit targets and stop loss.
-4. Timing is key, don’t forget the clock.
+4. Entry and exit timing is key.